steveswinsburg/oracle21c-docker/README.md

 I used to maintain a standalone repository for building these docker images, like my Oracle 12c one here: https://github.com/steveswinsburg/oracle12c-docker

-Oracle have since improved their docker images so all we need now are simplified instructions.
+Oracle have since improved their docker images so all we need now are simplified instructions based on the official Oracle docker-images repo.

 Before you begin
 ----------------